csuJC/renjie123.github.io/_pages/about.md

   - /about.html
 ---

 👋 Welcome to my personal academic website!
-I am Renjie Gu, from Jiangyin City, Jiangsu Province, currently an undergraduate student majoring in Computer Science and Technology, passionate about the application of computer technology and LLM! 🔥
+I am Renjie Gu, from Jiangyin City, Jiangsu Province, currently an undergraduate student majoring in Computer Science and Technology at Central South University, passionate about the application of computer technology and LLM!
+What's more, I'm interested in trustworthy AI and am currently working as a research assistant at the State Key Laboratory of Blockchain and Data Security, Zhejiang University, China, collaborating with [Prof. Yiming Li](https://liyiming.tech/) and [Boheng Li](https://antigonerandy.github.io/) from NTU. 🔥

 Education & Experience 🎓
 ======